winben000/MoneeLoop/README.md

 # MoneeLoop standalone website

-This package contains the complete MoneeLoop prototype and is independent of ChatGPT Sites.
+This package contains the complete MoneeLoop prototype.
 It builds as a static website, so no server or database is required.

 ## Requirements